Python packaging, environment and dependency management

 3.1 conda

-A parallel system to pip, designed to do all the work of installing especially python software with hefty compiled dependencies.
+Designed to handle the heavy lifting of installing Python software with hefty compiled dependencies.

-I am slightly confused about how these two relate (Can I install a non-anaconda python distribution through the conda package manager?)
-The distinction is important, since licensing anaconda can be expensive.
+I am slightly confused about how these two relate.
+The distinction is important since licensing Anaconda proper can be expensive.
 See, e.g.

 Some things that are (or were?) painful to install by pip are painless via conda.
-Contrariwise, some things that are painful to install by conda are easy by pip.
+Conversely, some things that are painful to install by conda are easy by pip.

-I recommend working out which pain points are worse in this complicated decision by trial and error.
-Sometimes it would be worth the administrative burden of understanding conda’s current licensing and future licensing risks, but if it does not bring substantial value, choose pip.
+I recommend figuring out which pain points are worse in this system through trial and error.
+If conda does not bring substantial value, choose pip.
+Sometimes it would be worth understanding conda’s current licensing and future licensing risks, but it would have to be a strong win.

-This is an updated recommendation; previously I preferred conda — pip used to be much worse, and anaconda’s licensing used to be less restrictive.
-Now I think anaconda cannot be relied upon IP-wise.
+This is an updated recommendation; previously I preferred conda — pip used to be much worse, and Anaconda’s licensing used to be less restrictive.

 3.1.1 Setup